UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 pen and paper first.

-This helps you think about if the plot you are creating makes sense or if there is another plot better suited for the task at hands.
+This helps you think about if the plot you are creating makes sense or if there is another plot better suited for the task at hand.

 Drawing with pen and paper also makes it easier to write the code afterwards, since you clearly know what you are expecting the visualization to look like.

+---

 ## Why bother visualizing data instead of showing raw numbers?